Carat Weight - The 4 Cs of Gemstones

 Density and Weight

-Though diamonds and gemstones both use the carat system, they are not equivalent in terms of carat sizes.
+Though diamonds and gemstones use the carat system, they are not equivalent in carat sizes.
 What does this mean?
 Well, although a diamond is a gemstone, it has different specifications than, say, a ruby and therefore stones of equivalent carat weight will have different visual sizes.
 For instance, rubies are denser than diamonds, so a 1-carat diamond will look bigger than a 1-carat ruby.

 Emerald jewelry with very similar carat weight and size of the center stones